REST AND REMEMBER: A YOGA AND CULTURAL RETREAT IN GHANA, WEST AFRICA

 For those longing to rest, reconnect, and be part of a healing journey that honors both personal transformation and our shared path toward wholeness…

 Join us in Ghana, September 15–20, 2025, for a retreat that weaves together guided cultural visits and daily Yoga sessions for deep healing.
-Your hosts will be Eunice Busby, who leads thoughtfully curated retreats through Ghana year-round, and Itzel Hayward, a Yoga teacher since 2010 who brings together Yoga tradition, trauma-informed care, and a commitment to collective healing through embodied practice.
+Your hosts will be Eunice Busby, who leads thoughtfully curated retreats through Ghana year-round, and Itzel Hayward, a Yoga teacher since 2010 who brings together traditional Yogic teachings, trauma-informed care, and a commitment to collective healing through embodied practice.

 Each day, Eunice — joined by local guides — will lead you through Ghana’s historic and cultural landmarks, offering insight into the events, movements, and lineages that have shaped both Ghana’s history and its present.
 You’ll share nourishing, traditional Ghanaian meals made with fresh vegetables, grains, and local spices.
 And you’ll have time to rest and reflect in Ghana’s beautiful natural surroundings.